My Social Calendar

 - Our moderators read all reviews to verify quality and helpfulness.

-My Social Calendar expert review by Mark Brooks
+My Social Calendar author review by Mark Brooks

 My Social Calendar is a different type of online dating site.
 Instead of setting you up with one date at a time, the company schedules events in cities around the country.
 Members choose which ones they want to attend for a fun way to meet new people and have new experiences.